Photo by Phototide

 Encourages participation from across town

-Reflects how pollinators actually move through landscapes
+Reflects how pollinators move through landscapes

 Allows the network to evolve over time